 Decision: The agent is not promoted, discarded, or moved toward live execution.
 The next paper test uses the same watchlist and setup rule, but the output format must include a hard size cap field before the agent can log an entry.
 The team then reviews the next sample with the same checklist.

-Use with versioning
+Use with the review process

 When a checklist produces a rule change, record it with AI trading agent prompt versioning.
 The next sample should make it clear which behavior changed and which variables stayed fixed.